Limitations of the Markovian approximation in the harmonic oscillator: Quantum Langevin equations

-In spite of the apparent differences, both noise correlators (\ref{eq:dynBM}) and (\ref{eq:dynCav}) can be derived from the same phenomenological conditions.
-These requirements are \cite{araujo2019axiomatic} \begin{itemize} \item[(A)] the canonical equal-time commutator $\bigl\langle\bigl[ \hat{x}(t),\hat{p}(t)\bigr]\bigr\rangle=\II\hbar$ \item[(B)] validity of the Kubo formula of linear response theory \end{itemize} These two conditions fix the commutators between the noises $\hat{\eta}^{(x)}$ and $\hat{\eta}^{(p)}$.
-In addition, one needs the conditions \begin{itemize} \item[(C)] validity of the virial theorem, both classical \cite{becker2013theorie,collins1978virial,harwit1988astrophysical} and quantum-mechanical \cite{fock1930bemerkung,araujo2019axiomatic}, in the (stationary) long-time limit.
-For the harmonic oscillator it reads $\bigl\langle \hat{p}^2\bigr\rangle = \frac{\omega^2}{g^2} \bigl\langle \hat{x}^2\bigr\rangle$.
-Validity of the virial theorem is a necessary physical criterion for achieving an equilibrium stationary state \item[(D)] a {\em quantum equilibrium} state is characterised by the validity of the variance $\bigl\langle\hat{x}^2\bigr\rangle_{\rm eq}-\bigl\langle \hat{x}\bigr\rangle_{\rm eq}^2=\frac{\hbar g}{2\omega}\coth\left(\frac{\hbar\omega}{2 T}\right)$.
-This replaces the {\sc qfdt} which cannot hold for markovian dynamics \cite{ford1988,gardiner2004quantum,hanggi2005fundamental,sieberer2015thermodynamic,ford2017fluctuation,araujo2019axiomatic,Weiss2022}. \end{itemize} These are meant to guarantee that the stationary state will be a quantum equilibrium state.
-The conditions (C,D) fix the noise anti-commutators (in our units the Boltzmann constant $k_{\rm B}=1$).
-This phenomenological argument shows that there is no evident physical reason why one should prefer one type of dynamics before the other.
-On the other hand, we shall see in section~\ref{sec:mast} that the dynamics (\ref{eq:dynCav}) will lead to a completely positive Lindblad generator whereas the master equation corresponding to the dynamics (\ref{eq:dynBM}) is positive, but manifestly not completely positive.
-We shall use these examples to illustrate possible physical consequences of complete positivity versus positivity.
+In spite of the apparent differences, both noise correlators (\ref{eq:dynBMc}, \ref{eq:dynBMd}) and (\ref{eq:dynCavc}, \ref{eq:dynCavd}, \ref{eq:dynCave}) can be derived from the same phenomenological requirements on observables~\cite{araujo2019axiomatic}: \begin{itemize} \item[(A)] the canonical equal-time commutator $\bigl\langle\bigl[ \hat{x}(t),\hat{p}(t)\bigr]\bigr\rangle=\II\hbar$.
+This avoids that the average commutator could decay to zero; \item[(B)] the Kubo formula of linear response theory; \item[(C)] the virial theorem, both classical~\cite{becker2013theorie,collins1978virial,harwit1988astrophysical} and quantum-mechanical~\cite{fock1930bemerkung,araujo2019axiomatic}, in the stationary (${\rm stat}$) long-time limit.
+For the harmonic oscillator it reads $\bigl\langle \hat{p}^2\bigr\rangle_{\rm stat}-\langle \hat{p}\bigr\rangle_{\rm stat}^2 = \frac{\omega^2}{g^2} \left(\bigl\langle\hat{x}^2\bigr\rangle_{\rm stat}-\bigl\langle \hat{x}\bigr\rangle_{\rm stat}^2\right)$.
+The validity of the virial theorem is a necessary physical criterion for achieving an equilibrium stationary state; \item[(D)] the variance at equilibrium for quantum harmonic oscillators, which reads $\bigl\langle\hat{x}^2\bigr\rangle_{\rm stat}-\bigl\langle \hat{x}\bigr\rangle_{\rm stat}^2=\frac{\hbar g}{2\omega}\coth\left(\frac{\hbar\omega}{2 T}\right)$.
+This requirement forces the evolution to be memoryless and replaces the {\sc qfdt}, which would lead to the correct {\em non}-Markovian behaviour~\cite{ford1988,gardiner2004quantum,hanggi2005fundamental,sieberer2015thermodynamic,ford2017fluctuation,araujo2019axiomatic,Weiss2022}. \end{itemize} The conditions (A) and (B), imposed for all times $t\geq 0$, fix the commutators between the noises $\hat{\eta}^{(x)}_\alpha,\hat{\eta}_\alpha^{(p)}$, with $\alpha=f,c$.
+Additionally, the conditions (C) and (D) determine the noise anti-commutators and are designed to drive the stationary state to a quantum equilibrium state.
+These phenomenological arguments (A-D) show that there is no evident physical reason why one should prefer one type of dynamics over the other.
+However, we shall see in Sec.~\ref{sec:mast} that the cavity model leads to a {\sc cp} Lindblad generator, whereas the master equation of the friction model is manifestly not {\sc cp} but guaranteed to be positive for large enough times.